 Visualizing code and architecture through diagrams is crucial for understanding complex systems, communicating ideas, and planning development.
-Assembly can significantly streamline this process by analyzing your code and generating various types of diagrams.
-This guide will walk you through how to use Assembly to create different types of code diagrams.
+Factory can significantly streamline this process by analyzing your code and generating various types of diagrams.
+This guide will walk you through how to use Factory to create different types of code diagrams.

 Getting Started

-Before diving into code diagramming with Assembly, ensure you have:
+Before diving into code diagramming with Factory, ensure you have:

 2. Your codebase or architecture details ready